Kometa-Team/Kometa/docs/config/libraries.md

 ??? blank "`schedule_overlays` - Used to schedule overlays.<a class="headerlink" href="#schedule-overlays" title="Permanent link">¶</a>"

     <div id="schedule-overlays" />Used to schedule overlays to run when desired.
 Overlays are applied all at once in a
-    batch therfore you cannot schedule individual Overlay Files, as any unscheduled overlay file will be removed each time PMM is run.
+    batch therefore you cannot schedule individual Overlay Files, as any unscheduled overlay file will be removed each time PMM is run.

     <hr style="margin: 0px;">